vatesfr/xen-orchestra/docs/docs/advanced.md

 **Connection refused:**

 - Ensure the plugin is loaded (check plugin status in UI)
-- Verify the port is not blocked by firewall
+- Verify xo-server is running and accessible
-- Check if another service uses port 9004

 **No metrics returned:**